Quin-Ng/CustomerLifetimeValue-MonteCarlo/README.md

 - Histogram shows that CLV ranges from £71 to £359 with insignificant variation in frequency (around 145 to 180), except for the group of customers that generates the highest CLV (£359 to £383) that has the lowest frequency of around 49.

 **Key takeaways:**

+* Gross Lifetime Value vs. Cost of acquiring:

+The gross lifetime value (£234.0) exceeds the cost of acquiring new customers (£145).
+This suggests that, on average, the revenue generated from retaining existing customers is higher than the expenses associated with acquiring new customers.

+From a financial perspective, this comparison indicates that focusing on customer retention may be more beneficial than solely focusing on customer acquisition.
+By nurturing and retaining existing customers, the store can maximize their lifetime value and profitability.

 * Cost of acquiring customers vs. Annual customer cost:

 The cost of acquiring new customers (£145) is larger than the annual customer costs (£110).